lessp/revery-graphql-hooks/README.md

 include ReveryGraphqlHooks.Make(Config);
 ```

-That's it, we can now make some calls!
+That's all, we can now make some queries!

 ## Syntax